bobrocke/My-Blog-Hugo/source/content/post/settling-on-tailwindcss.md

 </div>
 ```

 Those classes can then style the HTML tags output by the markdown renderer.
-TailwindCSS allows its `prose` class to be extended with such things as `prose-a:text-blue-600` and `prose-a:hover:text-red-600`.
+TailwindCSS allows its `prose` class to be extended in a number of ways, for example `prose-a:text-blue-600` and `prose-a:hover:text-red-600`.
 Similar modifiers work for Bulma, but there are fewer available.
-Otherwise, it's back to CSS overrides or new classes.
+If you need more, it's back to CSS overrides or new classes.